arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I only go out in perfect weather conditions, which this clearly isn't (for me). 🛑❌
+  If I could sing, I'd sing 'I say noooo' in opera for you. 🛑❌
 </p>

 <br />